Akshat0612/Stock-Price-Prediction-using-AI/README.md

 - All findings and code are based on data and analysis present in the notebook.
 - The repository is designed for educational purposes as part of a college curriculum.

+## Additional Information

+For more details and updates, visit the [GitHub repository](https://github.com/Akshat0612/Stock-Price-Prediction-using-AI).